jcvincentliu/CAPP122-Project-Food_in_the_Hood/README.md

 3. `python3 decision_tree.py & python3 manage.py`
 4. Navigate to the address from the previous step, e.g. http://127.0.0.1:8500/, in a web browser.
 5.  `jupyter notebook regression.ipynb` and follow one of the links starting with http://localhost: or http://127.0.0.1: in a web browser and select "regression.ipynb"
-6. (Optional): `jupyter notebook visualization_report.ipynb` and follow one of the links starting with http://localhost: or http://127.0.0.1: in a web browser and select "visualization_report.ipynb" (You may need to run the notebook file line by line in order to see the visualizations because of how Plotly works)
+6. (Optional): `jupyter notebook visualization_report.ipynb` and follow one of the links starting with http://localhost: or http://127.0.0.1: in a web browser and select "visualization_report.ipynb"
+     (**Note**:u may need to run the notebook file line by line in order to see the visualizations because of how Plotly works)

 ## Examples of Interacting with the Software